Accidental Innuendo: "Too true," muttered George Weasley. "I haven't been properly dry since August."

 When Ginny stands up for Harry after Malfoy taunted the latter, Malfoy jokingly remarks that "[Harry's] got [himself] a girlfriend".
 Four films later, Harry and Ginny have a Relationship Upgrade.

 At one point in the film, Ron attempts to turn Scabbers into a goblet only for him to turn him into a rat/goblet hybrid.
 With the reveal at the end of the next installment, one can only wonder how Peter Pettigrew was reacting to the failed spell.

-It's the Same, Now It Sucks: Sadly film critics other than Roger Ebert talk down to this film for taking a slow paced, Adaptation Distillation approach like the first film.
-After the third film came out and the tone of the film series changed profoundly, only purists mention this one.
-The book is also given very similar treatment.
+It's the Same, Now It Sucks!: Many film critics talk down to this film for taking a slow-paced, Adaptation Distillation approach like the first film.
+After the third film came out and the tone of the film series changed profoundly, it's common for only purists to mention this one.
+The book is also given similar treatment.